 - Headquarters: Spain

-- Investment types: Buy-and-sell vacation rental properties
+- Investment types: Buy-to-sell properties

 - Return rates: ~9%